loopranger/PixelProbe/replit.md

 - APScheduler for background tasks
 - JWT for token handling
 - Werkzeug for security utilities
-- Stripe for payment processing
-- Requests for HTTP client functionality

 ### Frontend Libraries
 - Bootstrap CSS framework with dark theme